BytePhoenixCoding/BlockchainTokenSniper/README.md

 - Modify bot to work on different blockchains eg. Ethereum

-- Improve reliability: the program can sometimes unexpectedly freeze.
+- Improve reliability: the program can sometimes unexpectedly freeze / quit.
 This is being investigated.

 - Allow user to set slippage percentage